Last updated April 13, 2021

-Fees for an initial 10-year passport if you are 16 years of age or older:
+Total fees for an initial 10-year passport renewal if you are 16 years of age or older:

 When traveling abroad, carry your passport with you at all times in a safe place.
-It is a good idea to take a photo copy of your passport with you and keep it in a separate safe place along with copies of your credit cards, traveler's checks and plane tickets.
-If your passport is lost or stolen, US embassies will usually accept this as proof that you're a US citizen and can quickly issue you a temporary passport.
+It is a good idea to take a photo copy of your passport with you and keep it in a separate safe place.
+It's also a good idea to store a backup photograph of the information page in an email or cloud account you can access from anywhere.
+If your passport is lost or stolen, U.S. embassies will usually accept this as proof that you're a citizen so they can quickly issue you a temporary passport.
 It's also a good idea to leave a copy of your passport with someone at home in case of emergency.

 Obtaining Additional Visa Pages